Dusky Canada goose: Breeding

 Breeding populations occur on Middleton Island and the Copper River Delta.
 An earthquake in 1964 lifted the delta by around 4 ft, damaging usable breeding grounds.
 Middleton Island contains around 1,500 breeding birds, which is close to the maximum birds the island can handle.
 New breeding islands have been created to increase the population.
 However, because the population is in such a limited area, small environmental changes can drastically alter the future outlook of the subspecies.
 Alaskan predators such as bears and foxes have come in contact with the native breeding population in recent years.
 Dusky populations have dropped due to this new threat.
+Since the Great Alaska Earthquake of 1964, measuring in at 9.2 magnitude, caused existing wetlands to dry, predation rates increased in the following years.
+This phenomenon ultimately led to the 1984 implementation of the dusky conservation program, a joint project led by the U.S. Forest Service that includes the Alaska Department of Fish and Wildlife, Oregon Department of Fish and Wildlife, and Ducks Unlimited Incorporated.
+The goal of the program has been to promote the reproductive rates of the species to boost their population size.
+In order to do this, the program has installed artificial nest islands in various ponds across the Copper River Delta to mimic the appearance of natural nest islands and act as useful locations for the geese to nest.
+Over time, these artificial nest islands have shown to have dusky nest occupancy rate increases from 10% to 50% from 1984 to 2011, and an average annual nest success rate of 63%.